 Another recently developed source of rare earths is discarded electronics and other scrap that have components of REE.
 Progress in recycling of electronics has made the extraction of REE from junk possible and recycling stations have recovered hundreds of thousand tonnes of REE from electronic junk.
 In France, two factories have been built that will recycle 200 tonnes of REE per year from end-of-life fluorescent lamps, magnets and batteries.

 China has no real market advantage despite their introducing of restrictive export quotas from 2010 and also their stopping of production, and despite their extraction of REE in China linked to the Chinese state.
 In March 2012, the United States, the EU and Japan confronted China in the WTO.
 China claimed that the export quotas were maintained for the sake of the environment.
 (Well, sometime would be the first.)
 Chinese export restrictions failed in 2012 since prices on REE fell in response to the opening of other production sites.
 [In January 2015, China lifted all export quotas of REE, but export licenses will still be required.
-It is unclear if they thought they were the only ones who had raw materials in sufficient quantities, but the Chinese had misjudged the power of the market and for the moment being they have already used up their advantage.
+It is unclear if they thought they were the only ones who had raw materials in sufficient quantities, but the Chinese had misjudged the power of the free market and for the moment being they have already used up their advantage.

 In 2013, Rand Corporation published a report that stated that the US economy is ”critically dependent” on 14 different raw materials produced in countries with weak regimes and that China has a market-controlling position on 11 of these raw materials.
 China has introduced production monitoring, export restraints, closing of mines and restructuring of production within China’s own borders.
 In the same year, the United States’ Energy Department announced that they had created a new institute with an annual budget of $ 120 million called the Critical Materials Institute.
 The aim is to avoid the consequences of scarcity of raw materials, which threaten to put obstacles in the way of transition to alternative energy forms.
 Five so-called rare earth metals (neodymium, europium, terbium, dysprosium and yttrium) are listed on the institute’s website as such critical raw materials.
 Two non REE raw materials are also included in this category.
 Calculations showed that there would be an imbalance of about thirty percent between supply and demand already in 2016.
 This primarily affects electricity production by wind and solar power.
 A major problem is that there is no acceptable alternative to oil for propulsion of vehicles and aircraft.
 There is no other substance with that much energy content per transported unit than oil products and which does not cost astronomical sums to produce with now known technology.
 Without transport, we would return to the stoneage.
 Every country needs to look out for its supply of crude oil to meet both civil society’s need for fuel in peacetime and sustain its military in the event of conflict.
 Source: KKrVA, Ingolf Kiesow